autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_goal_planner_module/README.md

 ## **path deciding**

-When `decide_path_distance` closer to the start of the pull over, if it is collision-free at that time and safe for the predicted path of the objects, it transitions to DECIDING.
-If it is safe for a certain period of time, it moves to DECIDED.
+When ego approached the start of the temporarily selected pull over path within the distance of `decide_path_distance`, if it is collision-free at that time and safe against dynamic objects, it transitions to `DECIDING`.
+And if those conditions hold for a certain period of time, it transitions to `DECIDED` and the selected path is fixed.

 ![state_transition](./images/goal_planner-state-transition.drawio.svg)